Hadrian's Wall: North of the wall

 Northwards a very different picture emerges.
 A large area of what is now southern Scotland as far as Lothian, and the Northumbrian coastal plain, lost its monumental building tradition of substantial timber roundhouses and earthwork enclosures.
 Very little late Roman pottery has been found there.
 The Romans may have cleared a zone of its population, as they are known to have done on the Rhine and for ten Roman miles beyond the Danube frontier.
-Some sites were still occupied; the fort of Burnswark Hill, previously in ruins, was re-occupied about the time that the wall was built.
-Possibly this represents a short-lived Roman attempt to establish a cooperative authority on this main route further north to Caledonia.
+Some sites were still occupied; the fort of Burnswark Hill in Scotland, previously in ruins, was re-occupied about the time that the wall was built.
+Possibly this represents a short-lived Roman attempt to establish a co-operative authority on this main route further north to Caledonia.
 Within a few years, the fort was surrounded by Roman camps and bombarded by Roman missiles.
 It was finally abandoned by about 140.

 Other sites may have been managed by native groups, probably for the management of livestock and possibly to supply Roman requirements.
 Pollen evidence suggests that the landscape immediately north of the wall remained generally open, without forest regeneration until the end of Roman rule.
 At Castle O'er an Iron Age hillfort was given an annexe and a network of ditched and banked boundaries.
 The sites at Pegswood Moor and St. George's Hospital, Morpeth, also show probable stock enclosures and droveways, far less substantial than the massive Iron Age sites in the area.
 The site at Huckhoe is the only one in this area to produce evidence of post-Hadrianic domestic residence (Roman coarse pottery, probably containers of high-prestige imported food, as late as the 3rd and possibly 4th centuries), and it may similarly have been mainly concerned with livestock management and delivery.